Skip to main content

 City break in Stockholm and beyond – tips for one week in the capital of Sweden

-Stockholm is a vibrant city break destination all year-round.
-Explore the accessible nature, try local and innovative food, discover Sweden’s progressive culture and admire the urban architecture.
-Whatever you’re looking for, Stockholm has something for everyone.
-In this guide, you’ll find inspiration to plan a 5-7 days long city break in Stockholm and beyond.
+Stockholm is a vibrant city break destination all year round.
+Discover accessible nature, try innovative and locally inspired food, explore Sweden’s progressive culture and admire cutting-edge urban architecture.
+Whether you're a foodie, a culture lover or an outdoor enthusiast, Stockholm has something for everyone.
+This guide will help you plan a 5–7 day city break in Stockholm – and beyond.

-Located on the southeast coast of Sweden, Stockholm is an eclectic capital with nature on its doorstep.
-On the same day, you can explore the region's cultural gems, take a trip to one of the nearly 30,000 islands, islets and rocks in the Stockholm archipelago and come back to dine at a world-class Michelin restaurant.
-Start planning your trip to Stockholm and the neighbouring counties of Uppland and Sörmland with this selection of city break tips.
+Located on the southeast coast of Sweden, Stockholm is a dynamic capital with nature right on its doorstep.
+In a single day, you can visit world-class museums, explore one of the nearly 30,000 islands, islets and rocks in the Stockholm archipelago, and return to the city for dinner at a Michelin-starred restaurant.
+Begin planning your trip to Stockholm and the neighbouring counties of Uppland and Sörmland with this curated selection of tips and inspiration.

 1 / 6

-Rosendals Trädgård is a biodynamical garden in Stockholm, where you can learn more about sustainable farming and gardening.
-They also offer organic food in their café and farm shop.
+Rosendals Garden is a biodynamical garden in Stockholm, where you can learn more about sustainable farming and gardening.
+They also offer organic food in their café and farmshop.

 Photo: Agence les Conteurs